 - You will, at this stage, also get to meet and know each others’ families

-A truly virtuous and honorable man will defend your purity, your honour, and your reputation.
+A truly virtuous and honourable man will defend your purity, your honour, and your reputation.
 If he is not doing this, he will not make a good husband or father as he has no clue on protecting and defending his family.
+Lack of self control in courtship will often come up as lack of self control in marriage and men like these often have affairs in their marriage.
+Avoid!!

-The engagement is when you make the decision to get married.the engagement is when you make the decision to marry.
+The engagement is when you make the decision to get married.

 It generally begins with him asking your parents or family elders for your hand in marriage and then proposing to you.

-In ancient times, the Church did not consider a couple actually married until they underwent the rite of Bethrotal.
+In ancient times, the Church did not consider a couple actually married until they underwent the rite of Betrothal.

-Although, the use of this rite has fallen to the side, a lot of traditional Catholics and bringing this back into practice.
+Although, the use of this rite has fallen to the side, a lot of traditional Catholics are bringing it back into practice.

-So after the proposal and engagement, you both go to the Priest to get betrothed
+So after the proposal and engagement, you should both go to the Priest to get betrothed

-The length of this stage should be between 3-5 months.
-So aim to get married within 5 months or less
+The length of this stage should be between 3-5 months and it culminates with your Nuptial Mass.

 Highlights of this stage:

-- Yes, you can hold hands occasionally, but definitely no French-kissing.
-For reasons why read my article on The Perils of Passionate Kissing for The Unmarried.
+- Yes, you can hold hands occasionally or give a slight peck, but definitely no French-kissing.
+For reasons why, read my article on The Perils of Passionate Kissing for The Unmarried.

 - You can now begin to show signs of submission to him ie deferring to him on major decisions and so on as you both plan for your coming wedding and marriage

-- You should still be practicing self-control and he should still be showing self-denial towards you at this stage.
-If he is unable to deny himself now, he would be unable to deny himself after marriage
+- You should still be practising self-control and he should still be showing self-denial towards you at this stage.
+If he is unable to deny himself now, he would be unable to deny himself after marriage and he would indulge in porn, adultery and sexual affairs with other women.

 ad Jesum per Mariam